 The lower rate of the mobility component is available to eligible children who are aged five years or older.
 The higher rate of the mobility component is available for eligible children who are at least three years old.

 The value of payments for Child Disability Payment were uprated in April 2022.
-The below table indicates the value of payments for the period covered by the publication (the 2021-2022 rates) as well as the value of payments following the uprating on 11 April 2022.
+The below tables indicate the value of payments for the period covered by the publication, the 2021/22 and 2022/23 rates.